Our Learning Groups

 Balance and proportional reasoning

-This group suits children who are ready to work with ratios, rates or percentages in a more powerful way.
-They may currently at the stage of thinking about relationships between quantities and may be ready to conquer multi-step relational problems.
+This group suits children who are ready to work with ratios, rates, and percentages in a deeper and more connected way.
+They may be beginning to think about relationships between quantities and be ready to tackle more complex multi-step relational problems.

 In Libra, the focus shifts to relationships between quantities.
 Students explore ratios, rates, percentages, all underpinned by the big idea of proportional thinking.
 This helps children develop an understanding of balance, proportion, and comparison across different contexts.